Why You Should Join PRS as a Singer or Musician? Is it Important?

 PRS for Music launched an app for its members in 2014, allowing you to search for musical works and access royalty statements on the go.
 This is a great easy, free way to keep on top of your royalty payments whilst you are out and about.

 Have you signed up for PRS for Music?
+Why do you need to join PRS in your view?
+Can you tell others why you should join PRS as a musician?
 Tell us about your experience in the comments below.